By Scott Miners

 To read the full article, please see the May/June 2018 Issue (available in print or digital format).

 This article can also be found in our special collection on Preventing and Healing Cancer Naturally.
-We have compiled and organized in one place over 40 feature articles and research briefs about healing or preventing cancer naturally.
-Each full issue is downloadable for only $4.
+We have compiled and organized over 40 feature articles and research briefs about healing or preventing cancer naturally.
+Each full issue is downloadable for $6.

 - Janiger, Oscar, M.D.
 A Different Kind of Healing (J.P.
 Tarcher, Inc., 1993).